IversonLeizke/Javascript/README.md

 11. Loop of - Over an object and over an array
 12. Data Structures - Arrays, sets, maps and objects
 13. Strings - Converting a list underscores_case in a string to camelCase
+14. Functions - Creating a programming for one poll

 **Projects**